MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 - **App Display Name**: The name of the application, which helps in easily identifying the app across the organization.
 - **SigninCount**: Number of sign-ins per application.
 - **ADAL Version**: Specific version of ADAL used by the application.
-- **IP Address of the Client**: Shows the origin of the sign-in attempts.
+- **IP Address**: Displays the client's IP address from which the sign-in attempt originated.
 - **Location**: Provides the city, state, country/region and  from where the sign-in request was made.
 - **SignIns by Device** : Shares the details of the OS of the device including the specific version.